North Staffordshire Railway: Locomotive depots

 The largest locomotive depot was at Stoke, with 125 engines at grouping.
 The next largest was Alsager with an allocation of 15 engines.
 Other NSR depots existed at Macclesfield, Derby, Uttoxeter, Burton and Crewe.
 Stoke also had sub-sheds at Market Drayton, Leekbrook and Ashbourne.
 NSR engines were also sub-shedded at other companies depots, with arrangements existing at the LNWR sheds at Stafford, Liverpool Edge Hill and Manchester Longsight and the GNR shed at Nottingham Colwick.

 Locomotive liveries

 Up to 1882 locomotives were a bright green with black and white lining with a Staffordshire knot emblem on the tank or tender sides.
 Longbottom introduced a new livery of a red brown with black, yellow and vermilion lining.
-Longbottom was succeeded by Adams who changed the livery once more to a crimson shade called Madder Lakewith yellow and vermilion lining.
+Longbottom was succeeded by Adams who changed the livery once more to a crimson shade called Madder Lake with yellow and vermilion lining.
 The knot emblem was replaced by the company coat of arms and the words North Stafford.